-- 26 The second prudential indicator is The Council's Capital Financing Requirement (CFR).
+- The second prudential indicator is the Authority's Capital Financing Requirement (CFR).
 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
-It is essentially a measure of The Council's indebtedness and so its underlying borrowing need.
-Any capital expenditure above, which has not immediately been paid for through a revenue or capital resource, will increase the CFR. - 27 The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is a statutory annual revenue charge which broadly reduces the indebtedness in line with each asset's life, and so charges the economic consumption of capital assets as they are used. - 28 The CFR includes any other long-term liabilities (e.g., PFI schemes, finance leases).
-Whilst these increase the CFR, and therefore The Council's borrowing requirement, these types of schemes include a borrowing facility by the PFI, PPP lease provider and so The Council is not required to separately borrow for these schemes.
-The Council currently has £0m of such schemes within the CFR. - 29 The Council is asked to approve the CFR projections below:
+It is essentially a measure of the Authority's indebtedness and so its underlying borrowing need.
+Any capital expenditure above, which has not immediately been paid for through a revenue or capital resource, will increase the CFR. - The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is a statutory annual revenue charge which broadly reduces the indebtedness in line with each asset's life, and so charges the economic consumption of capital assets as they are used. - The CFR includes any other long-term liabilities (e.g., PFI schemes, finance leases).
+Whilst these increase the CFR, and therefore the Authority's borrowing requirement, these types of schemes include a borrowing facility by the PFI, PPP lease provider and so the Authority is not required to separately borrow for these schemes.
+The Authority currently has £0m of such schemes within the CFR. - 30 The Authority is asked to approve the CFR projections below: